 This guide will take you through some of the best attractions in Washington DC.
 After visiting the places on this list, you will be sure to fall in love with the place!

 If you feel something is missing from the list, please leave a comment below!
+Be sure to check out our guide to the best day trips from Washington DC if you have more than a few days in the city!
 Thanks!

 - Best Things to Do in Washington DC